 Next, move onto another food you eliminated from your diet in Step 1 and repeat the process.

-If you haven't yet found any symptom-causing foods after eliminating your high and moderate foods, try the same process for foods in your mild category.
+If you haven’t yet identified which foods may be causing your symptoms after eliminating and re-introducing foods you had high to moderate IgG reactivity to, consider trying the same process for foods in your mild IgG reactivity category.

-And if you haven’t yet taken a food sensitivity test, you can now take one from the convenience of your own home.
+And if you haven’t yet, consider taking a food sensitivity test from the convenience of your own home.